joapstra/aos-pyez/docs/design.rst

 wanted to use a Cisco 9332 running NX-OS you would create another logical device for that purpose.
 Once you have logical device maps created, you can then use these to associate specific vendor equipment into a Blueprint.

-For this version of aos-pyez you are able to manage Logical Devices Maps as a collection, as described in the :ref:`collections` guide pages.
-As a practical matter, you would use the AOS-Server UI to create your logical device maps.
-Alternatively you could use the library to create Logical Device Maps from saved JSON files.

 .. image:: static/aos-logical-device-maps.png

 You can access the Logical Device Maps via the aos-pyez library by using the :attr:`LogicalDeviceMaps` property of the